Home

 School transport

-You must always pass stationary school transport vehicles at low speed and with great care, especially if the vehicle's warning lights are flashing.
-Always expect that a child, on his or her way to or from the vehicle, might suddenly run across the street – in front of or behind the vehicle.
+You must always pass a stationary school transport vehicle at a low speed and with great caution.
+Be especially careful if the vehicle's warning lights are flashing.
+Always expect children to run out in front of or behind the vehicle.

-About 100 meters before a school transport vehicle is going to stop to pick up or drop off children, the driver turns on flashing warning lights at the rear (and sometimes at the front) of the vehicle.
-The lights continue to flash during the entire stop and until about 100 meters after it.
+About 100 metres before a school transport vehicle stops to pick up or drop off children, the driver switch on the flashing warning lights.
+The lights flash during the stop and are switched off about 100 metres after the stop.

 Before, during and after a school transport vehicle picks up or drops off children, warning lights on the vehicle flash